UniversalDependencies/docs/_cs-dep/cop.md

 In contrast, prepositional phrases specifying location are not predicates.
 The verb _být_ is understood as the existential “to be” in such cases, and thus it itself is the predicate, not just a copula.

+Thus the following two sentences receive parallel analyses:
+- _Lenka je skvělá._ “Lenka is brilliant.”
+- _Lenka je v kondici._ “Lenka is in shape.”

+The following two will be parallel, too:
+- _Lenka je v kuchyni._ “Lenka is in the kitchen.”
+- _Lenka zůstala v kuchyni._ “Lenka stayed in the kitchen.”

 ~~~ sdparse
 Lenka je v kondici . \n Lenka is in shape .
 cop(kondici, je)